Chapter 11

 Liane's cheeks reddened.

 "I never expected I could control him so easily.
-My father taught me to use Force Mind Control, but I never thought that a Jedi Knight would misuse the Force to manipulate people likewise."
+My father taught me to use Mind Control, but I never thought that a Jedi Knight also would use ... uh... misuse the Force to manipulate people likewise."

 Now Luke laughed out loud.

 "This is no real misuse of the Force, Liane.
 Even if your guard wouldn't have interrupted our chat I would have ordered him to leave us alone, using my Force skills.
-I want to have a private talk with you.
-Don't worry, your guard thinks, that my words are indeed the order he has been given."
+I want to have a talk with you in private.
+Don't worry your guard thinks, that my words are indeed the order he has been given."

 Liane watched him stupefied.
 She still couldn't believe he had come to visit her.
 This was so unbelievable.
 Luke had come to Wegoyy to visit her and again she felt surrounded by his friendship and concern.
 He truly was her friend, just like Ian, her guard.
 She must tell him, that Ian Tydon was helping her.